Tinghir

-Tinghir (تنغير, ⵜⵉⵏⵖⵉⵔ) is a city in the region of Drâa-Tafilalet, south of the High Atlas and north of the Little Atlas in central Morocco.
+Tinghir (Note: تنغير, ⵜⵉⵏⵖⵉⵔ) is a city in the region of Drâa-Tafilalet, south of the High Atlas and north of Saghro.
 It is the capital of Tinghir Province.

-Its name originally referred to the foothills of the Atlas Mountains, but its area has expanded to encompass surrounding villages and refers to the entire oasis.

-The city of Tinghir (jamaat tinghir) has a population of 42,044 and the province has 322,412 inhabitants, according to the 2014 census.
-Lush palm trees cover about 30 mi on 500 to 1500 m-wide tracts along the Wadi Todgha.
+Lush palm trees cover about 38 km on tracts 500 to 1500 metre wide along the Wadi Todgha.
 After the Todra Gorge, Wadi Todgha has a difficult passage along the southern slopes of the Atlas Mountains (Tizgi); it then flows across the plain, meandering slightly over 20 km to Ferkla.
 The palm oasis, dense and widespread, is irrigated by a network of pipes and irrigation canals.
 Occasional heavy rains are absorbed in a few days.

+The city has a population of 44,239 according to the 2024 Moroccan census.

 Name

 According to Moroccan historian Ahmed Toufiq the names of Tinghir and Tangier (ancient name Tingi) have the same etymology, composed of "Tin", which is a feminine particle that could be translated as "owner" or "she who has", and "gi" which may have originally been "ig", meaning "high location".
 A similar construction can be found in the name of Tinmel, the first capital of the Almohads, which is composed of "Tin", and "Amlel" meaning "at foot of the mountain" or "at a low location".